 The infant should be 14 days old before air travel.

 Exceptionally, for life saving treatment for the new born, the mother and child can be accepted for travel, before 14 days, with a medical certificate of the Obstetrician and a Pediatrician.
-These passengers have to be accompanied by a doctor.
+These guests have to be accompanied by a doctor.

 When your child travels with us as an unaccompanied minor, we ensure added care and protection at every step to ensure a happy and memorable journey.

-For travel to and from the Gulf a child who is above 5 years and under 16 years, travelling alone, or with one or more passengers who have not yet completed 18 years is considered as an unaccompanied minor.
+For travel to and from the Gulf a child who is above 5 years and under 16 years, travelling alone, or with one or more guests who have not yet completed 18 years is considered as an unaccompanied minor.
 For all other routes the child should be above 5 years and under 12years.

 Air India Express recommends that you ensure compliance with all travel health and vaccination requirements in your destination country.